-This is one of our favourite conversation starters.
-My husband started it by asking our son what his favourite thing from the day was at bedtime as a way to distract him from his objections to going to bed.
+This is one of our favorite conversation starters.
+My husband started it by asking our son what his favorite thing from the day was at bedtime as a way to distract him from his objections to going to bed.

 Not only did it work brilliantly, it also gave him something to focus on that was a positive from the day and taught him how to reflect on it.